DoD-Platform-One/minio-operator/README.md

 +-------------+------------------------+------------------+--------------+-----------------+

 ```

-Copy the credentials to a secure location, such as a password protected key manager.
-MinIO does *not* display these credentials again.

 MinIO Tenants deploy with TLS enabled by default, where the MinIO Operator uses the
 Kubernetes `certificates.k8s.io` API to generate the required x.509 certificates.
 Each